Geesama02/Minitalk/README.md

 Also with the bonus the server is able to handle unicode messages too (emojis , etc...)

 To use the bonus features, simply compile the bous part using "make bonus" then run the client_bonus and server_bonus executables instead of the regular ones.

-### Contributing

-Contributions are welcome!
-If you'd like to contribute to the project,